athena-team/athena/athena/transform/README.md

 "simulate-first-pass-online"  : If true, compute-kaldi-pitch-feats will output features that correspond to what an online decoder would see in the first pass of decoding-- not the final version of the features, which is the default.
 Relevant if --frames-per-chunk > 0 (bool, default = false)
 "soft-min-f0"                 : Minimum f0, applied in soft way, must not exceed min-f0 (float, default = 10)
-"upsample-filter-width"       : Integer that determines filter width when upsampling NCCF (int, default = 5)
+"upsample-filter-width"       : Integer that determines filter width when upsampling NCCF (int, default = 5) "add-delta-pitch"             : If true, time derivative of log-pitch is added to output features. (bool, default = true) "add-pov-feature"             : If true, the warped NCCF is added to output features. (bool, default = true) "add-raw-log-pitch"           : If true, log(pitch) is added to output features. (bool, default = false) "delay"                       : Number of frames by which the pitch information is delayed. (int, default = 0) "delta-pitch-noise-stddev"    : Standard deviation for noise we add to the delta log-pitch (before scaling); should be about the same as
+                            delta-pitch option to pitch creation.
+The purpose is to get rid of peaks in the delta-pitch caused by discretization of pitch values. (float, default = 0.005)
+"delta-pitch-scale"           : Term to scale the final delta log-pitch feature. (float, default = 10) "delta-window"                : Number of frames on each side of central frame, to use for delta window. (int, default = 2) "normalization-left-context"  : Left-context (in frames) for moving window normalization. (int, default = 75) "normalization-right-context" : Right-context (in frames) for moving window normalization. (int, default = 75) "pitch-scale"                 : Scaling factor for the final normalized log-pitch value. (float, default = 2) "pov-offset"                  : This can be used to add an offset to the POV feature.
+Intended for use in online decoding as a substitute for  CMN. (float, default = 0)
+"pov-scale"                   : Scaling factor for final POV (probability of voicing) feature. (float, default = 2)
 ```